 Funding comes from a range of sources such as the NIH, USDA, NSF, DoE, NASA and Montana Agricultural Experimental Station (MAES), among others.
 In addition, faculty have demonstrated success in acquiring funding from private sources such as the Bill and Melinda Gates Foundation and the W.M.
 Keck Foundation.

 MCB currently has the largest annual departmental research expenditures at MSU.
-It is housed in state-of-the-art facilities with core laboratories for flow cytometry, cell biology, molecular and genomic sciences and anaerobic microbiology, as well as pathogen containment facilities for small (BSL-3) and large animal research (ABSL-2).
+It is housed in facilities with core laboratories for flow cytometry, cell biology, molecular and genomic sciences and anaerobic microbiology, as well as pathogen containment facilities for small (BSL-3) and large animal research (ABSL-2).
 Instrumentation suites house equipment for DNA sequencing, computational biology, flow cytometry and cell sorting, electrochemistry and confocal microscopy.